 Students are required to assist in a production capacity on one of the major departmental shows.
-Tim Babcock, Aaron Frost, Chris Coyne, Crew Chief, or Patty Hawkins (as appropriate) must sign your form confirming that you have completed this requirement.
+Tim Babcock, Aaron Frost, Chris Coyne, Crew Chief (TBA), or Patty Hawkins must sign your form confirming that you have completed this requirement.
 Failure to do so will result in a 5% grade penalty.
 No partial marks will be assigned for this credit.
-Sign-up sheets will be available outside Room 3T03 (Patty's office) by Monday, September 21st; sign up early for best choice.
+Sign-up sheets will be available outside Room 3T03 (Patty's office) on Monday, September 19th; sign up early for best choice.